THE SGA ADVANTAGE

 For many years we have been providing the number of calves and average calving interval data for all the mothers of the bulls we sell.
 This data aims to objectively prove the fertility of our cows.

 Our bulls are developed on oats through the winter and leucaena and grass for the rest of the year to ensure they adapt and thrive in their new environments.

 By sale time we aim to have our bulls in a presentable condition to adequately show their potential and prepare them for the up-coming joining season without the detrimental effects of overfeeding.
 Sudden changes in environment and nutrition can affect semen quality and therefore we have found our bull preparation method to be highly beneficial to the longevity of the bulls and the conception rates of the purchasers’ cows.
 More often than not we hear our bulls keep gaining weight in their new environments as opposed to the ‘let down’ period of overfed bulls.

+Our clients continually tell us that our bulls are adapting well to the harsh conditions in Northern and central Queensland.
+They literally put their working clothes on and perform.
 In particularly dry years we do supplement them to reach the required condition as under conditioned bulls can also negatively affect performance.

 We have been performance recording since 1986 and in that time we have aimed to get the balance right between the traits that EBVs do and don’t measure.